 Here are sneak peeks 1 and 2 of the sandal making book.

-This is another preview into my upcoming e-book on making sandals at home (here is the first).
+This is another preview into my upcoming e-book on making sandals at home.
 I’m in the finishing phase, it’s so exciting to finally come to an end with something I started 2 years ago!

 How come I began making my own sandals?
 As with clothes I seldom found sandals, or shoes for that matter, that I really liked.
 I always had to settle for what was available.